amphora-engine/amphora-docs/Writerside/topics/Drawing-Sprites.md

 - The `num_frames` parameter specifies the  number of frames in the animation.
 These will be read sequentially, left-to-right from the spritesheet, starting from the initial frame specified by `sx`, `sy`, `w`, and `h`.
 If your frameset is a static image that is not animated, you would set this to 1.
-- The `delay` parameter specifies the number of frames between each animation frame change.
+- The `delay` parameter specifies the number of milliseconds between each animation frame change.
 If your frameset is a static image that is not animated, this value does not matter and can just be set to 0.

 ## Selecting Framesets